MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_FirstRunPanelName** - The name of the panel from which the experience started

+#### Office.Floodgate.UserFact.AppUsage

+This indicates when a user has used high value features within the product.
+It may indicate if the user discovered the feature or used it.
+The signal will feed feature usage product insights that help make the product better.

+The following fields are collected:

+- **FeatureAction** - A label indicating the high value feature and action performed by the user, for example, ContentPickerTried, TemplatesSeen.

 #### Office.Lens.LensSdk.CloudConnectorLaunch

 When the user crops the image and taps confirm on the final image selection for using OCR, this event is collected.